Arthurgallina1/nextecommerce/README.md

 ## WIP

-This is Next e-commerce under progress.
+This is Next e-commerce in progress.

 ## Features